Missouri Reverses Minimum Wage Increase in St. Louis from $10 to $7.70

 St. Louis leaders and legislators who pushed for a higher minimum wage are expressing frustration in the state legislature’s ability to preempt cities from enacting their own minimum wage.

 “I am disappointed to learn of the passing of the Republican-led bill that strips cities of their authority to fight poverty.
-States should not interfere with a city’s right to set minimum wage,” said Kansas City Councilman Jermaine Reed.
+States should not interfere with a city’s right to set a minimum wage,” said Kansas City Councilman Jermaine Reed.

 25 states have minimum-wage preemption laws that allow state legislatures to undercut local legislation, preventing measures like the St. Louis Minimum Wage Ordinance from taking effect.